Kagen027/Projects/README.md

 ## Projects
-Here lies the Projects that have been crafted during my time learning and hoaning my skills as a Java Developer.
+Here lies the Projects that have been crafted during my time learning and hoaning my skills as a Full Stack Developer.
 Hopefully these projects give a good blend between my personality, creative, coding style, skills, and knowledge.

 ## Instructions